 The site ahead contains malware

-One of the latest features that Google Chrome has added to their web browser is the Safe Browsing technology.
+One of the latest features that Google Chrome has added to its web browser is Safe Browsing technology.
 It's also known by other names as 'Deceptive site ahead warning' notification.

 It can be detected on Safari, Mozilla Firefox, UC Browser, and other browsers.
 It is designed to flag deceptive sites which might install unknown software or reveal your personal information.

 The error looks like this -